sensu/sensu-docs/content/sensu-go/5.17/reference/sensu-query-expressions.md

   - [Custom functions](#custom-functions)
 - [Examples](#examples)

-Sensu query expressions are JavaScript-based expressions that provide additional functionality for using Sensu, like nested parameters and custom functions.
+Sensu query expressions (SQEs) are JavaScript-based expressions that provide additional functionality for using Sensu, like nested parameters and custom functions.

+SQEs are defined in [event filters][3], so they act in the context of determining whether a given event should be passed to the handler.
+SQEs always receive a single event and some information about that event, like `event.timestamp` or `event.check.interval`.

-Sensu query expressions always return either `true` or `false`.
+SQEs always return either `true` or `false`.
-They are powered by the [Otto JavaScript VM][1].
+They are evaluated by the [Otto JavaScript VM][1] as JavaScript programs.

 ## Syntax quick reference